 In order to tax individuals on basis of their earnings (higher tax bracket for high income group and lower tax bracket for lower income group) income tax department levies income tax on individuals on basis of certain range.
 This range is known as “income tax slab rates” wherein the individual has to pay tax depending on his earning capacity.
-Current slab rate for FY 2014-15 is mentioned below for reference:
+Current slab rate for Financial Year 2017-18 & 2018-19 for Individual Below the Age of 60 Years is mentioned below for reference:

 |Rs.
 0 – Rs.
 250,000||Nil|

 |Rs.
 250,000 – Rs.
 500,000||5% of income above Rs.
 2.5 lacs but less than Rs.
 5 lacs|

 |Rs.
 500,000 – Rs.
 10,00,000||20% of income above Rs.
 5 lacs but less than Rs.
 10 lacs|

 |Above Rs.
 10,00,000||30% of income above Rs.
 10 Lacs.|

 A person has a gross income of INR 5.6 lacs during the year.
 His income tax can be computed as below:

 |Rs.
 250,000 – Rs.
 500,000||Rs.
 250,000||5% = Rs.
 12,500|